Think-Smart/chat-Application-Compare-Protocols/README.md

 chat Application Compare Protocols between HTTP and Websocket

 ## What can you find here
-Here can you find two chat app.
+Here can you find two chat app with 2 diffrent working methods

 ### First app HTTP:
 work with HTTP and PHP and AJAX.